kisha/authentication-passport-jwt-strategy-postgresql/readme.md

   }
 };

-// NOTE: The intention of this tutorial is to walk you through getting authentication running in your *development* environment.
+// NOTE: The intention of this tutorial is to walk you through how to get authentication running in your *development* environment.
+// production & staging settings will also live here
 ```

 ## STEP #3 - Create Database using psql @ the command line